edsol-adm/mindmaster-app/content-design/grade-1/unit-1_what-is-psychology/practice/home-games/home-games-flow-outline-U1-L01.md

-# MindMaster Grade 1 – Unit 1: How Our Minds Work
+# MindMaster Grade 1 – Unit 1: What is Psychology?
 **Home Game Flow Outline – Lesson 1: How Our Minds Work**

 ---